Sierra Highway: Route description

-Southern California

 Sierra Highway begins at Tunnel Station within the northernmost limits of the City of Los Angeles, where it intersects with San Fernando Road.
 This junction was historically the intersection of U.S. Route 99 and U.S. Route 6.
 It is located adjacent to the intersection of the replacement freeways, the Newhall Pass interchange of Interstate 5 and State Route 14.

-The highway serves as one of the main thoroughfares of Santa Clarita.
-Through the city, Route 14 was moved to a freeway alignment in 1971; however, the process to decommission the old alignment of Route 14 is not complete.
-As a result, this portion is signed California State Route 14U, the U signifying "un-relinquished".
-Formal specifications for Route 14U are not published on Caltrans logs, but the route's existence is acknowledged in Caltrans' bridge inventory logs.
-According to the City of Santa Clarita, Caltrans maintains Sierra Highway (14U) from 500 feet north of Newhall Avenue to Whispering Leaves Drive.
+The highway then enters an unincorporated area of Los Angeles County before becoming one of the main thoroughfares of the City of Santa Clarita.

+From Los Angeles and through Santa Clarita, Route 14 was moved to the Antelope Valley Freeway alignment in 1971; however, the process to decommission the old alignment of Route 14 is not complete.
+As a result, the segment within Los Angeles and a portion within Santa Clarita carry the designation of State Route 14U, the U signifying "un-relinquished".
+Formal specifications for Route 14U are not published on Caltrans logs, but the route's existence is acknowledged in both Caltrans' bridge inventory logs and its postmile query tool.
+According to the City of Santa Clarita, Caltrans maintains Sierra Highway (14U) within the city from about 500 ft north of Newhall Avenue to Whispering Leaves Drive.
 The remaining part of Sierra Highway through the City of Santa Clarita is maintained by the city and not part of the 14U designation.
+In 2018 Caltrans funded a new pedestrian overpass as one item on a list of requested improvements by the city before they accept relinquishment of the road from the state.

 Sierra Highway, modern Route 14, and a main line of the Union Pacific Railroad all cross the San Gabriel Mountains, cresting the mountains at Soledad Pass (elevation 3179 ft).
 The three transportation arteries use different paths up the mountains, separating at Santa Clarita and converging near Acton.
 Sierra Highway uses Mint Canyon, the railroad uses Soledad Canyon and the modern Route 14 is a hybrid route using the ridges and side canyons between the two older routes.
 These canyons are formed by the Santa Clara River and its tributaries.

 Upon exiting the mountains, Sierra Highway enters the Antelope Valley and serves as one of the main streets of Palmdale, Lancaster, and Rosamond.
 The highway runs parallel to the modern Route 14 and the railroad, becoming a frontage road.
 Just shy of Mojave the freeway portion of Route 14 ends, while the frontage road becomes a dirt path and eventually terminates.
 From this point, the canonical route of Sierra Highway joins State Route 14, passing through downtown Mojave.